neilellis/easydeploy/README.md

     export EASYDEPLOY_PROCESS_NUMBER=
     export EASYDEPLOY_PACKAGES=

-All variables are optional and *must* be exported (all the scripts rely on that.
+All variables are optional and *must* be exported (all the scripts rely on that).

 EASYDEPLOY_PORTS should be a space separated list of ports that should be mapped on the docker instance(s) so a value of "80 8080" translates to `-p 80:80 -p 8080:8080`